 A Cloudfy Comparison

-This month we’re taking at look at SAP Hybris and its new Edge edition as an alternative Cloudfy for businesses that want to revolutionise their B2B ecommerce world.
+This month we’re taking at look at SAP Hybris and its new Edge edition as an alternative Cloudfy for businesses that want to revolutionize their B2B ecommerce world.

 Where SAP Hybris comes from